-The Mitchell Lake plan is based on the Pine River Comprehensive Watershed Management Plan.
-Mitchell Lake has stable water visibility (water clarity).
-The plan categorized the lake and land as Protect Management.
+The O'Brien Lake plan is based on the Pine River Comprehensive Watershed Management Plan.
+The plan characterized O'Brien Lake as having stable water visibility (water clarity), high sensitivity to phosphorus, and high economic significance to the community.
+The plan categorized the lake and land as Protection Management.
 This plan does not address Aquatic Invasive Species (AIS) because Counties have their own AIS Plan.